-Maleness and 'phallocentric' art have been proposed as key themes in the symbolism of the northern Levant (Cauvin 2000; Hodder & Meskell 2011).
-Where gender is evident at Göbekli Tepe, male animal and human figures are most frequent, some having a prominent phallus (Figure 8a).
-Three 'stand-alone' phalli are known from Göbekli Tepe, one of which is 80cm in length (O. Dietrich et al. 2019; O. Dietrich pers. comm.).
-Pillars within an enclosure at Karahan Tepe have been interpreted as representing a 'penis chamber' (Thomas 2022) - although this has yet to be academically verified.
-WF16 has the only conclusive depictions of phalli from the PPNA in the southern Levant, with several realistic and schematic carvings, one of which is covered in red ochre (Figure 8b).
-Mithen et al. (2005) proposed that the process and equipment of food preparation - mortars and pestles - were embedded in a metaphor of sexual symbolism.
+Maleness and 'phallocentric' art have been proposed as key themes in the symbolism of the Northern Levant (Cauvin 2000; Hodder & Meskell 2011).
+Where gender is evident at Göbekli Tepe, male animal and human figures are the most frequent, some having a prominent phallus (Figure 8a).
+Three 'stand-alone' phalli are known from Göbekli Tepe, one of which is 0.8m in length (O. Dietrich et al. 2019; O. Dietrich pers. comm.).
+Pillars within an enclosure at Karahan Tepe have been interpreted as representing a 'penis chamber' (Thomas 2022)-although this has yet to be academically assessed and published.
+WF16 has the only conclusive depictions of phalli from the PPNA in the Southern Levant, with several realistic and schematic carvings, one of which is covered in red ochre (Figure 8b).
+Mithen and colleagues (2005) have proposed that the process and equipment of food preparation-mortars and pestles-were embedded in a metaphor of sexual symbolism.